US Airways plane crashes

 Notes: In 1979, Allegheny Airlines changed its name to USAir and in 1997, USAir changed its name to US Airways.
 The airline was acquired by America West in 2006.
-The merged airline operated as US Airways until it ceased operations as an independent airline when it was merged with American Airlines in October 2015.
+The merged airline operated as US Airways until it ceased operations as an independent airline when it was merged with American Airlines in 2015.

 - 7 June 1971; Allegheny Airlines Convair 580; New Haven, CT: The aircraft crashed about 3/8 of a mile (600 m) short of the runway threshold during landing in reduced visibility.
 Two of the three crew members and 26 of the 28 passengers were killed.